fakhrirofi/twit-webhook/README.md

 ### Why [register](#register-webhook-to-twitter) and [subscribe](#add-subscription-to-the-webhook) are different?

-If you look at [subcriptions dashboard](https://developer.twitter.com/en/account/subscriptions), you will see this graph.
+If you look at [subscriptions dashboard](https://developer.twitter.com/en/account/subscriptions), you will see this graph.

 ![](assets/subscription-graph.jpg)